-The Twins Trust Centre for Research and Clinical Excellence has opened at St George’s Hospital in London.
+The Twins Trust Centre for Research and Clinical Excellence opened at St George’s Hospital in London in 2020.

 Your charity is expanding its work with Professor Asma Khalil and her team of multiple birth clinicians to carry out vital research, promote and deliver good care and encourage uptake of twin-specific growth charts.